Todor Yanchev

-Career

 Playing career

-Born in Kazanlak, Yanchev's first club was local club F.C.
-Rozova Dolina, before he moved to the squads of PFC Neftochimic Burgas.
+Born in Kazanlak, Yanchev's first club was local club Rozova Dolina, before he moved to the squads of Naftex Burgas.

 In the summer break of 2000 CSKA Sofia signed Yanchev.
 With CSKA he became a champion of Bulgaria for 2003 and 2005.
 After the end of 2004–05 season, Yanchev transferred to Greek side Kallithea.
 Year later, as a free agent he signed with Randers, spending one season in Danish Superliga.

 In 2007, Todor returned to Bulgaria, to join CSKA Sofia for the second time.
 In 2008, he became a champion of Bulgaria for third time and won Bulgarian Supercup.
 In the summer of 2009 he, as well as Kiril Kotev and Yordan Todorov, stayed in the club although the club was facing a big financial crisis, showing very stable level of play proving why he has been the team captain.
 In 2012 Yanchev was suspended for 3 months after he failed a drug test for methylhexanamine doping.